vsanin42/minishell/README.md

 - two pipes after each other leak in the child process
 - sc error message shows cd and then cd again nstead of the non-existing folder
 - check if there is actual cmd->cmd in cmd
-- before evey exit free token list, cmd list, error message, mini->env
+- before evey exit free token list, cmd list, error message
 - add input and output redirection when calling just one builtin
-- signal handling mini inside mini
+- signal handling mini inside mini -exec_command_by_path executes also files without permissions

 - echo $USERaaa prints only user name, should print nothing/newline. ${USER}aaa works fine
 - signal handling of processes like cat that wait for input